Siv904/Siv904/README.md

 - Hey hey, I'm Siv
 - He/Him
 - I code for school and a bit for myself
-- I want to learn how to make games and stuff so here I am :D
+- I wanted to learn how to make games and stuff